-Interviewing current and past customers can give you insights on why they chose your business, how happy they were, where you could improve, or even why they left or were unhappy.
+Interviewing current and past customers can give you insights into why they chose your business, how happy they were, where you could improve, or even why they left or were unhappy.

 Perform Competitive Research

-Really digging into what makes your competitors so successful, coupled with customer interviews can help you company adjust to changing market conditions.
+Really digging into what makes your competitors so successful, coupled with customer interviews can help your company adjust to changing market conditions.
 Look for areas like value propositions, pricing, and general customer satisfaction.

 Brainstorm New Services or Products

-While the market may be slow for the time being, launching new products or services can help bring in extra revenue for the meantime.
+While the market may be slow for the time being, launching new products or services can help bring in extra revenue in the meantime.

 Collaborate With Similar Companies